lystom/lystom.github.io/_pages/about.md

 ------

 I am a PhD candidate in Seismology at ISTerre in Grenoble, France.
 I am studying seismic ambient noise from oceanic sources, in particular the secondary microseismic peak.
 My PhD work aims at retrieving body waves from these transient sources at the global scale.
-I am interested in ocean solid Earth interactions and imaging the deep Earth.
+I am interested in ocean solid Earth interactions, ambient noise in seismology but also seismic waves as communication tools by animals.

 ### Academic email adress: